-You've heard a million times about brand positioning, but do you know exactly what it is?
+Brand Positioning what is it?
+I bet you've heard about it a million times, but you don't know exactly what it is.
 I explain it to you in this article.

 If I mention hazelnut and cocoa spread, what's the first one that comes to mind?

 As I imagined: this is because, as a brand, Nutella has created its own clearly defined space in people's heads and knows how to distinguish itself very well from the competition; its positioning, in a nutshell, is definitely unique.

 This concept, called brand positioning, is the basis of a sound and effective marketing strategy.

 And I'll tell you, if you've never thought about it, you might want to start doing it!

 Oh yeah, because it doesn't matter what you sell or offer, how big and structured your company is, whether you have none, fifteen or five hundred employees.
 What matters is that your brand has its own clearly recognizable identity in the eyes of the public.

 To grab customers and not risk being "one of many," you have to strike people's imagination and convince them that you are the answer to their desires.

 In a nutshell: you need to position your brand in the marketplace.

 It is the first step on the road to authority: it enables you to become a firm and reliable point of reference (I have also talked about this in this article, Authoritativeness: how to get it in 4 steps).